yolandalago/CIRCUST/README.md

 # How to use
 CIRCUST is achieved in R and is easy to use.
-The code provided in this GitHub replicated the four steps described in CIRCUST paper (url).
+The code provided in this GitHub replicated the four steps described in CIRCUST paper (https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1011510).

 Run the R script named runCIRCURST.R to ,conduct the methodology.
 The file matrixIn.RData is loaded on the R script and serves as example of unorderd post-mortem gene expression matrix.
 matrixIn: gene expression matrix of size 56200X479 (genes X unordered samples/individuals) at a given tissue.
+Note that it is a real example, so it requires a reasonable amount of computational time.

 INPUTS, see CIRCUST paper for details:
   - Expression matrix (matrixIn).